 Advantages of the Lean Approach:

 The advantages of the Lean approach are as follows:

-- Increased Profit Margins: This approach helps in achieving the promised quality during the quality assurance stage.
-Thus, it helps in establishing performance commitment and building a reputation as a prestigious organization.
+5. Increased Profit Margins: This approach helps in achieving the promised quality during the quality assurance stage.
+Thus, it helps establish performance commitment and build a reputation as a prestigious organization.